 How to trim leaves during the flowering stage

-It can be accomplished by redirecting energy away from the development of buds and toward the trimming of leaves during the flowering phase, but take care because leaves are just as essential for photosynthesis.
+It can be accomplished by redirecting energy away from the development of buds and toward the trimming of leaves during the flowering phase, but take care of it because leaves are just as essential for photosynthesis.
 Avoid overly stressing the plant by strategically trimming.

 Can you trim yew in summer?